 AI in education will fill gaps.
 It will offer everyone the opportunity to become better educated in fields more suited to them.
 We know that traditional education doesn’t serve everyone, so AI in education makes traditional teaching methods seem slightly archaic.
 The world is catching on to this, which explains the rise of online education.

 The impact of AI on education is only going to get bigger.
 Who knows where the future will take it.
 Will Artificial Intelligence eliminate the role of traditional teaching altogether?
 Will future generations learn through computer screens or robots?
 We’re not sure yet.
-Although, one thing is for certain, the future needs coders to create programmes for amazing future tech.
+Although one thing is for certain, the future needs coders to create programmes for amazing future tech.

 Maybe you are a future AI developer.
 If you have a taste for it, and maybe you want to test you skill, then sign-up for our 5 Day Coding Challenge.
-Use the form below to register.